 How the company impacts the environment and its plans to tackle climate change | How the company interacts with society | How the company is run |

-Sustainable investing has become mainstream for many investors around the world.
+Sustainable investing has become more important for many investors around the world.
 It's something that many investors now consider before they invest, but why?

 - Climate change and emissions are now firmly on the global agenda of both governments and companies with a greater emphasis on long-term sustainability.